 Research training is incorporated throughout the residency program, and each resident is required to complete one publishable clinical or basic science research project.
-Working with a member of the full-time faculty, residents select and carry out this project over the course of their residency, culminating with a presentation at the David Rothman Resident Research Day held annually in the spring.
+Working with a member of the full-time faculty, residents select and carry out this project over the course of their residency, culminating with a presentation at the David Rothman Resident Research Symposium held annually in the spring.

 All residents are invited to present at the research day, though participation is required just once to complete the residency.

-Projects are judged by faculty members, who present the David Rothman Resident Research Award to the most outstanding research endeavor.
+Projects are judged by faculty members, who present the David Rothman Resident Research awards for the most outstanding research endeavor.
 Competition has been keen in past years with many impressive presentations and future publications in journals such as “Obstetrics and Gynecology,” “The New England Journal of Medicine,” and “The American Journal of Obstetrics and Gynecology.”
 In fact, many of our residents publish two or more original research manuscripts during their residency.

 Dr. Rothman was born in St. Louis on April 30, 1911, and was an OBGYN in St. Louis for 46 years.
 He was drafted into the US Army and was an avid violinist participating in the St. Louis Philharmonic Orchestra, thus was an active member of our community.

 He completed his undergraduate, medical degree, and residency all at Washington University.
 He became Chair of OBGYN at Jewish Hospital (1956-1972)